 Mmm.
 Seriously so good.

-This coconut rice goes well with any kind of Indian/Thai curry dishes, Asian stir fries, and Hawaiian/Polynesian recipes.
+It stores well in an airtight container for later and is a perfect side dish for any kind of Indian/Thai curry dishes, Asian dishes, and Hawaiian/Polynesian recipes.
 That first photo up there shows it with a Quick Thai Fish Curry!

 What to Serve with Coconut Rice